-This module is designed to provide the student with the theory & hands-on skills involved in practicing Swedish Massage.
-Also covered in this module is range of motion for hip, pre-natal, post-natal, infant & elder/geriatric massage.
+This module is designed to provide the student with the theory & hands-on skills involved in practicing a form of massage known as Swedish Massage.
+Also covered in this module are range of motion for hips, pre-natal, post-natal, infant & elder/geriatric massage and an understanding of the anatomy and physiology of the reproductive system.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00 activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Other Hours: 00
+Prerequisite: MTD100.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00